Sharing Time Idea from the 2014 Outline

 I read The Friend during Sacrament (thumbs up).

-Now, on pieces of paper type/write the scripture references listed above.
+On pieces of paper type/write the scripture references listed above.
 If you decide to add some scenarios be sure to type/write those onto pieces of paper as well.

 Once your cups are glued to your foam board, place each of your pieces of paper inside of a cup.